- A Brief History: Uniting Prahran

 Please contact administration on 9692 9500, if you wish to find out more about our publications.

-Prahran Mission is committed to providing the best possible services for clients.
+Uniting Prahran is committed to providing the best possible services for clients.
 As part of this commitment we undertake regular audits and reviews and comply with relevant legislation and requirements.

-In March 2016, all Prahran Mission services and processes were accredited against the Quality Improvement Council Standards, by the accrediting body – Quality Innovation Performance (QIP).
+In March 2016, all Uniting Prahran services and processes were accredited against the Quality Improvement Council Standards, by the accrediting body – Quality Innovation Performance (QIP).

 In addition to the QIC Standards, the following program specific standards have been independently audited and met: